 Whitecliffe Fine Arts graduates create compelling and powerful visual expressions of their ideas.
 By understanding and operating within the ever-expanding field of visual art, they learn to adapt quickly, think critically, and take a lead in shaping contemporary culture.

 The development of a sustainable art practice through a variety of creative media is the cornerstone of Fine Arts study at Whitecliffe.
 Students explore traditional and contemporary materials, techniques and approaches in relation to their projects.
 Each student's understanding of theoretical and visual issues is developed and challenged in order to help them position their work in relation to relevant national and international art.

 Fine Arts students develop skills and experience with painting, printmaking, photography, video, digital media and spatial installation.
-From entering the Fine Arts major in year two, students respond to set assignments which develop formal and conceptual skills while leaving latitude for individual thematic interpretation.
+From entering the Fine Arts major in Semester Two of Year One, students respond to set assignments which develop formal and conceptual skills while leaving latitude for individual thematic interpretation.
 As students progress they are encouraged to reflect upon the strengths of their work and develop their own creative voice.
 This process enables them to have an increasing hand in the development of their own programmes of study while remaining under the close supervision of lecturers.

 In addition to receiving regular feedback on their work throughout the course (sometimes from external sources), students must stage assessment exhibitions within their studios at the end of each semester.
 These exhibitions are a formal assessment requirement that also provides an opportunity for students to showcase their work.
 It is both an intensely testing and rewarding experience essential for emerging artists.